 A decade of empirical research on research integrity: what have we (not) looked at?

-Non Peer-reviewed author version
+Peer-reviewed author version

 AUBERT BONN, Noemie & PINXTEN, Wim (2019) A decade of empirical research on research integrity: what have we (not) looked at?.
+In: The Journal of Empirical Research on Human Research Ethics, p.
+338-352.